AltaPay/plugin-prestashop/README.md

 ## Prerequisites:

-1) Magento2 should be installed on publically accessible URL
+1) PrestaShop 1.6 should be installed with the default theme on publically accessible URL
 2) Cypress should be installed

 ## Steps